OLC-Bioinformatics/source_and_resistance_categorizer/README.md

 The curated source data is in the provided "sources.csv" file.

 The antimicrobial, biocide, and metal resistance gene-data was obtained from the NCBI AMRFinderPlus version 3.10 database (available through the NCBI ftp at: https://www.ncbi.nlm.nih.gov/pathogens/).

+# Source Definitions
+	Animal - any whole animal, biological tissue, or part of an animal including a wound sample from an animal.
+If a cut of meat was not specified, was placed in animal category.
+If a food animal and ‘carcass’ was listed, was considered meat.
+Mastitis milk, abceses,  and other diseased/infected parts from animals were left in animal category.
+Birds were also defined as animals.